Best Construction Estimating Software for Companies in 2025

 What I dislike about Sage Estimating

-• I’ve noticed that Sage Estimating’s user interface is often mentioned as less visual and not as user-friendly as other project takeoff software, though it offers flexibility in handling accounts.
+• According to G2 users, Sage Estimating’s user interface is often mentioned as less visual and not as user-friendly as other project takeoff software, though it offers flexibility in handling accounts.

 • Based on my review of G2 feedback, the learning curve is noted to be steep and lengthy, particularly for users transitioning from traditional methods like pen and paper or stenciling to using this advanced construction estimation tool.